TannerCarter/Password-Generator/README.md

 # Password Generator Starter Code

-In this weeks challenge of using Javascript, we were tasked with creating a
+In this weeks challenge of using Javascript, we were tasked with creating a functioning password generator that writes to the page.
+The hardest part of this project was figuring out the user inputs to function correctly.
+Once the bugs were fixed, the sails were set and we were ready for take off.

 # Tasks